These Philly Cheesesteak Sloppy Joes are saucy, cheesy, and packed with flavor. Think cheesesteak vibes with Sloppy Joe ease, ready in 30 minutes!

 How To Make Philly Cheesesteak Sloppy Joes

-2. Sauté Heat oil in a large skillet over medium-high.
+2. Sauté: Heat oil in a large skillet.
 Cook onion and pepper 4 min until tender.

-3. Brown beef Add ground beef.
-Break it up and cook 5 min until no pink shows.
-Drain if needed.
+3. Brown beef: Add ground beef.
+Break it up and cook until no pink shows.

-7. Assemble Spoon hot meat on buns, top with provolone, cover with bun top, and serve.
+7. Assemble: Spoon hot meat on buns, top with cheese, cover with bun top, and serve.

 Process shots of Philly Cheesesteak Sloppy Joes- images of the beef and cheese being added to the buns and it all being baked